You want to benchmark Elasticsearch? Then Rally is for you. It can help you with the following tasks:

 - Will Rally destroy my existing indices?

-- What do latency and service_time mean and how do they relate to the took field that Elasticsearch returns?
+- What does latency and service_time mean and how do they related to the took field that Elasticsearch returns?

 - Where and how long does Rally keep its data?